yazz/VisualJS/README.md

 ### How does Yazz relate to Google?
 One of the developers works at Goole full time, related to new Operating System concepts and Fuchsia

+### Why don't Google or Microsoft developers commit to  the GitHub repo directly?
+They have their reasons.
+Plus, they HATE Javascript.
+They much prefer .NET, Dart, Go, Typescript, and other cool stuff!

 ### I’m already invested in my editor, language, etc… Can I keep using them with Yazz?
 Yazz's basic file format is text, so you can use any editor.